-Cooked chicken is safe to eat within 4 days, so that’s your maximum fridge life for our individual chicken pot pie recipe.
+Cooked chicken is safe to eat within 4 days, so that’s your maximum fridge life for mini chicken pot pie.

 If you want to make them in bulk, you can!
-They freeze wonderfully and will last a couple of months if frozen.
+They freeze wonderfully and will last a couple of months if stored properly.

 Alternatively, something light like a salad would be nice and refreshing.
 A bit of rice, too, is good for soaking up all of that sauce!

 With love, from our simple kitchen to yours.

 Other Delicious Chicken Recipes